kelvinsima2/AAC-Grid-Keyboard-Web-App/README.md

 # Description
 This is an on-screen keyboard for Augmentative and Alternative Communication device users.
 The inputs to the keyboard are numbers 1-4 and these are used to select the keboard keys (through huffman coding).
 There is text to speech with every input.
+Can be used in combination with various AAC modalities connected via a microcontroller/raspberry-pi HID input.
 # Run on Visual Studio Code and open on localhost
 1. Open the repository as a folder on VS Code
 2. Open the terminal and run 'npm install'